Asbestosis

 Asbestosis FAQs

-Symptoms of asbestosis include a chronic cough, pain and tightness in the chest, a crackling noise during breathing, and clubbing of the fingers (where fingertips change shape and become boxier).
+Over time, you may develop more symptoms like a crackling noise during breathing and clubbing of the fingers (where fingertips change shape and become boxier).

 These symptoms will worsen as the damage to the lungs progresses, but medical care can help both veterans and civilians manage them.